guilopgar/GeneExpImgTL/README.md

-# GeneExpTL
-TL with CNN for cancer survival prediction using gene-expression data
+# Transfer learning with convolutional neural networks for cancer survival prediction using gene-expression data